vagos/vagos.github.io/_blog/what-i-use.md

 ### Text Editor

-I use [vim](https://github.com/vim/vim) for prettty much anything.
-In conjuction with plugins like [CoC](https://github.com/neoclide/coc.nvim) it's a fully fledged IDE, but runs fast.
+I use [neovim](https://neovim.io/) for prettty much any text-editing/code writing.
+Setting it up as an IDE for some languages (like Java) can be a challenge.

 ### Browser